 I have loved tomato soup since the day I discovered that tomatoes and basil make a great pair.
 It has always been my go-to order in restaurants, but I always hesitated to make it myself.
 Why?
 Well I, for some reason thought that it was very hard, time-consuming, and ultimately not worth it.

 Well, It all changed when my favorite soup began to disappear from all the local dining spots So I decided to take action!
 Dramatic right?

 I prepared in advance, bought the ingredients, and canceled all my plans for the day.
 Things were going to get down in the kitchen.
 I think you’ve guessed where I’m going with my little rant.
 How disappointed was I with myself when I spent no more than 30 min of actually physically cooking.
 How was I so mislead?

 Anyhow, the soup turned out to be much better than in any restaurant, not to mention the fact that I had leftovers for the whole week.

-Preheat the oven on the highest temperature setting, my was 250 C. This trick I have taken from the guys in front of Pro Home Cooks from YouTube.
-They advised to bake your vegetables at the highest settings for a good crust on top and softness inside.
+- Preheat the oven on the highest temperature setting, my was 250 C. This trick I have taken from the guys in front of Pro Home Cooks from YouTube.
+They advised baking your vegetables at the highest settings for a good crust on top and softness inside.
 This method also gave my tomatoes an extra caramel taste.

 Keep in the fridge for up to 5 days or freeze for later.
 I will definitely make a big batch for the freezer for those lazy days.